bterwijn/sorted_vector/README.md

 order.
 Stores all data both in a std::vector and std::set and keeps the std::set in sync when the vector is manipulated.

+To preserve the invariance all iterators are const_iterators only.
-The operator[] function now is gives constant references only.
+The operator[] function now only gives constant references.
 Write to a specific index using member function:
 ```c++
 void update(int index,const T& value)
 ```

-## Example
+## example code
 ```c++
 #include "sorted_vector.h"